Code-Institute-Submissions/facefinder/README.md

 - origin  https://github.com/90t/facefinder.git

 In addition, if it is not obvious, you should also describe how to run your code locally.

-You can find the most recent version of this guide create-react-app [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Credits